 Are Fatal Flaws the Rule?

-Quality did not improve, however.
+Quality did not improve significantly, however.
+(They had a deep supply chain problem.)
 To reach the next level needed yet another leader.
 Why did the guy fail to solve quality problems when he was so successful with on time delivery?
 He was not coachable in this area we found.
-He needed to be praised and could not really accept being challenged.
-He always worked on his strength.
+Therefore, he could not grow to take on that next challenge.
+Finally, he always worked on his strength.

 So teachability often trumps great leadership as it is more able to cover its fatal flaws when they appear at unexpected times just like the flaw suddenly emerged in Macbeth.
 Worst things appear in the dark and are unmasked when brought to light.
 Denial is a certain sign of someone we will not recommend to our clients.
 We continue to learn from such experiences and gather our combined thinking to use them.